BKover99/Pseudovisium/README.md

 ## 🎯 Flexibility and Compatibility

 Pseudovisium is designed to be flexible and compatible with various spatial transcriptomics technologies.
-It supports data from different platforms and offers customizable output formats, ensuring seamless integration with other analysis tools and workflows.
+It supports data from different platforms ensuring seamless integration with other analysis tools and workflows.
 Input files range from transcripts.csv, to .h5 as well as 10X feature-barcode-matrix directories.
 Technologies tried include:

 #### Vizgen